 Privacy Policy

-This policy does not constitute a contractual representation, promise, guarantee or warranty by Bayley Stuart to you as to the manner in which the will or may collect, store, use, disclose, protect or otherwise handle your personal information.
+This Privacy Policy does not constitute a contractual representation, promise, guarantee or warranty by Bayley Stuart to you as to the manner in which we will or may collect, store, use, disclose, protect or otherwise handle your personal information.

-This policy is effective as of 28 October 2022.
-We may amend this policy from time to time and without notice.
-If we decide to change our policy, we will post any new terms on this page so that you can always be aware of how we collect, use and handle your personal information.
+We may update and revise this Privacy Policy from time to time.
+If we decide to change our policy, we will post any new terms on our website so that you can always be aware of how we collect, use and handle your personal information.
 Any amendments will apply to the information we hold at the time of the update.
+The current version of our Privacy Policy can be accessed free of charge on our website, http://www.bayleystuart.com.au, or by contacting us on the details below.
+We will provide a copy of our Privacy Policy in an alternate format upon request, where it is reasonable and practicable to do so.
+This version of our Privacy Policy was last updated in October 2025.

 Personal Information

-Personal information is information or an opinion about you, whether true or not and whether recorded in a material form or not, from which you can be reasonably identified.
+Personal information is information or an opinion about you, whether true or not and whether recorded in a material form or not, about an individual whose identity is apparent, or can be reasonably identified, from the information or opinion.
 It may include your name, address, phone number, date of birth and other information about you, but sometimes it will include broader information about you.

 To deliver financial services, we must identify you and hold records with personal information that is consistent with any identification documentation we have been required to validate.